 When the graduating students of the fall Undergraduate Program (residency option 2) asked Faculty member Pamela Booker to be their commencement speaker, everyone knew it would be a special address.
 But we didn’t know it was going to be THIS profound.
-Feast your ears on this recording of her fabulous address, and thank you, Pamela.

 Where’s Your Tree?